"Authoritative Parenting Style, what is it and how does it affect your child?"

 The advantages - How the Child Feels?

-But remember, it’s not all roses.
+But remember, it’s not all roses and rainbows.
 The challenges of authoritative parenting include finding that sweet spot between being too lenient and too strict.
 It requires patience, consistency, and open communication.